 During this time of the year, we get a lot of questions from families who have students heading off to college in the fall regarding the Free Application for Federal Student Aid (FAFSA).
 The financial aid process can be overwhelming, so here are some answers to common questions we receive about the FAFSA.

-Yes!
-The FAFSA just became available on October 1st.
+Though the FAFSA is typically available on October 1st of each year, it will not be available until December 2023 for families completing the 2024-25 application.
 You can complete it at FAFSA.gov.
-Even if you don't plan to complete the FAFSA just yet, you can prepare by obtaining an FSA ID for both the student and the parent.
+Even if you don't plan to complete the FAFSA just yet, you should prepare by obtaining an FSA ID for both the student and the parent.
 The FSA ID serves as your electronic signature for the FAFSA.
-To obtain an FSA ID, visit fsaid.ed.gov.
+To obtain an FSA ID, visit studentaid.gov/fsa-id.

 Who needs to complete the FAFSA?

 Any student who wishes to apply for federal financial aid must complete a FAFSA ever year.
 The FAFSA will require information from both the student and the parents.
 If the student's parents are divorced, the parent who provides more financial support should complete the FAFSA with the student.
 If that parent is remarried, that spouse's information will also need to be reported on the FAFSA.

 Deadlines vary from school to school, and it is imperative that you submit your FAFSA before your earliest financial aid deadline.
 Financial aid deadlines can be found by going directly to each college or university's financial aid webpage.
 Most financial aid deadlines fall between late January and mid-March.